The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 Offers Telehealth

-Richard Desi is a Gastroenterologist in Baltimore, Maryland.
+Richard Desi is a Gastroenterologist practicing medicine in Baltimore, Maryland.
 Dr. Desi is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Familial Adenomatous Polyposis, Diverticular Disease, Gardner Syndrome, Endoscopy, and Gastrectomy.
-Dr. Desi is currently accepting new patients.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Familial Adenomatous Polyposis, Diverticular Disease, Gardner Syndrome, Endoscopy, and Gastrectomy.

 Showing 1-20 of 135